-The Villages Woodshop is located at 704 Oak Street, The Villages, FL 32159 (with a second location currently under construction).
+The Villages Woodshop is located at 704 Oak Street, The Villages, FL 32159 (with a second location almost completed!).
 Please select this link to display a map and directions to our shop.
 After entering your starting location, use the Bicycle mode of transportation to view the directions for taking your golf cart to our shop.

 Welcome to The Villages Woodworkers Club (affectionately known as VWC).
 Let me give you a little history about how we came to be and to what we have evolved.

 A little more than a decade ago, some Villagers, who had brought some of their personal equipment with them when they moved here, gathered and came up with a plan to make some wooden toys for needy children for Christmas.
 They set a goal to make 50 toys - cutting out the pieces in one garage, sanding them in another, assembling in a third place and coming together as the best of Christmas elves could.
 Word of their work got out and soon they had requests from groups also looking to make a child’s Christmas nicer.
 In the end they produced 142 toys that Christmas.